milanwiedemann/phc-coding-club/resources/Sheet1.md

 be, as R makes it the same length as the other columns automatically.
-When I make empty columns like this I prefer to fill them with zeroes rather than having them be truly empty (R represents this with the value **NA**) because having a column without a defined type can cause problems when trying to fill it in with actual data.
+When I make empty columns like this I prefer to fill them with zeroes rather than having them be truly empty (R represents this with the value `NA`) because missing values can cause issues when trying to compute certain functions, such as the mean of a column (including the argument `na.rm=TRUE` causes NAs to be ignored, but it’s easy to forget to do this).

-An alternate method for adding an existing vector to a data frame as a new variable is using the **cbind()** function. cbind() takes one or more column vectors and/or data frames as arguments and binds them together sequentially.
-However, using cbind() does not allow you to name your vectors as you add them: you have to do it manually later.
+An alternate method for adding an existing vector to a data frame as a new variable is using the `cbind()` function. `cbind()` takes one or more column vectors and/or data frames as arguments and binds them together sequentially.
+However, using `cbind()` does not allow you to name your vectors as you add them: you have to do it manually later.
 We’ll explain how to bind and name at the same time once we get to square brackets.

 But what if you don’t want to add a new column, but a new row instead?
-There is another function, naturally named **rbind()**, that does just that.
+There is another function, naturally named `rbind()`, that does just that.
 Your new row can’t be saved as a vector unless all its entries have the same type, though: you must create it either as a **list** or as a data frame with 1 row.